 The National Parent Forum of Scotland is the national organisation for Parent Councils and each local authority has a representative on the Forum.
 For further information about this please contact Education, Leisure & Housing by telephoning (01856) 873535 or emailing education.leisure@orkney.gov.uk

-Pupil Council
+House & Pupil Council

+House and Pupil Councils are very important ways of ensuring pupils have a voice.

+Each House Council includes two pupils for each year group, elected by their peers and is chaired by the House Captains.
+The House Council allows House representatives to discuss issues that concern their House.
+The House Councils meet approximately once every month.

+The Pupil Council meets every five weeks.
+The Pupil council allows the House Captains to put forward these views/concerns to SLT and discuss the next steps to take.
+The House Captains are then responsible for feeding back to the next meeting of the House Council.
+The Council meeting schedule is as follows:

-andss.LSection Three – School Ethos
+Section Three – School Ethos

 Ethos is a key aspect of how we see ourselves as a school in partnership with our parents and the wider community.
 This section covers the ethos of the school, what our values are and our aspirations for our pupils including how we celebrate pupils’ successes and links we have with partner organisations and the wider local, national and international community.